cap-js/docs/guides/databases-postgres.md

    :::

-   > **Note:** In case of SQLite, ALTER TYPE commands are neither necessary nor supported, as SQLite is essentially typeless.
+   > **Note:** If you use SQLite, ALTER TYPE commands are not necessary and so, are not supported, as SQLite is essentially typeless.

 ## Deployment Using Liquibase  { .impl .java }

 You can also use [Liquibase](https://www.liquibase.org/) to control when, where, and how database changes are deployed.
-As Liquibase allows to define database changes [in an SQL file](https://docs.liquibase.com/change-types/sql-file.html), you can easily leverage `cds deploy` to generate DDL scripts to be used by Liquibase.
+Liquibase lets you define database changes [in an SQL file](https://docs.liquibase.com/change-types/sql-file.html), use `cds deploy` to quickly generate DDL scripts which can used by Liquibase.

 Add a Maven dependency to Liquibase in `srv/pom.xml`: